 Auditors will review all aspects of your organization’s plan in order to understand how your plan works and whether it is robust enough.
 Remember that under GLBA, your plan must be specific and appropriate to your firm’s size, customer base, activities, and complexities.

 How Should We Prepare for a GLBA Audit?

 By preparing ahead of time for the audit, your financial institution can streamline the process.

-Your organization can share memos, written policies, training manuals, online courses, and other documentation with auditors to demonstrate your commitment to educating employees around compliance issues.
+Your organization can share memos, written policies, training manuals, online courses as documentation demonstrating your commitment to educating employees about compliance issues and cybersecurity.

 Consumer information safeguards

 Your organization needs to show a comprehensive written security plan that details physical, technical, and administrative safeguards to sensitive data in a manner that is appropriate with your institution’s size and complexity.